vajitsu/berserk.js/.github/actions/issue-validator/repro.md

 To make sure the issue is resolved as quickly as possible, please make sure that the reproduction is as **minimal** as possible.
 This means that you should **remove unnecessary code, files, and dependencies** that do not contribute to the issue.

-Please test your reproduction against the latest version of Jujutsu.js (`jujutsu@canary`) to make sure your issue has not already been fixed.
+Please test your reproduction against the latest version of Beserk.js (`berserk@canary`) to make sure your issue has not already been fixed.

 ### **I added a link, why was it still marked?**